-But do not wait for the opportunity to come and get you, you need to find them go to your niche trade shows and exhibitions, get in contact with PR companies or the marketing teams who represent the brands and locations you want to vlog about, send out your media kit (I will talk about this in part three) approach them with your idea for a collaboration but don’t make it all about how it will benefit you, you need to show how you working with them will be benicial for them (basically market yourself and your brand if you can offer yourself as a blogger, YouTuber, Instagramer and marketing genius the more work you will get).
+But do not wait for the opportunity to come and get you, you need to find them go to your niche trade shows and exhibitions, get in contact with PR companies or the marketing teams who represent the brands and locations you want to vlog about, send out your media kit (I will talk about this in part three) approach them with your idea for a collaboration, but don’t make it all about how it will benefit you, you need to show how you work with them will be beneficial for them (basically market yourself and your brand if you can offer yourself as a blogger, YouTuber, Instagrammer and marketing genius the more work you will get).

 Blogger & Vlogger Press Trips